Can You Die From Chronic Insomnia? What You Need to Know

 They love to bonk us over the head with articles like: "Lack of Sleep Causes Early Death."
 (Okay, thanks, I'll sleep so much better now.)

-Many internet headlines and articles lead people to believe they’re going to suffer a multitude of negative health outcomes as a result of insomnia.
+Many internet headlines and articles lead people to believe they’re going to suffer a multitude of negative health outcomes because of insomnia.
 Rarely, however, do these articles offer any studies to back up their claims.
 (Read more on the Google trap.)

 That’s because there aren’t any.